midi2-dev/MIDI2.0Workbench/README.md

 -----------------
 This Project aims to follow the current public MIDI specifications.
 Please use the GitHub Issues to log any bugs, suggestions etc.

+This project is supported and copyrighted by Yamaha Corporation 2020 under MIT.